What is a Kansas Taxable Fuel Bond?

 More details about the Kansas Taxable Fuel Bond

 Since a taxable fuel bond is a prerequisite mandated by a federal agency, the surety company that writes the bond must be listed on the Department of Treasury Circular 570 directory of approved surety firms.
 Once the bond has been issued, it shall remain in full effect and will be renewed annually for as long as the registrant wishes to continue operations.
-However, the surety company may cancel the bond at any point during the term by providing the Chief, Excise Tax Program of the Internal Revenue Service with written notice at least 60 days prior to the proposed cancellation date.
+However, the surety company may cancel the bond at any point during the term by providing the Chief, Excise Tax Program of the Internal Revenue Service with written notice at least 60 days before the proposed cancellation date.

 What is the cost of a Kansas Taxable Fuel Bond?

-For a producer, supplier, distributor, wholesaler, importer or compressed fuel retailer, the bond is computed in an amount akin to three times the monthly tax liability of the licensee rounded to the next higher multiple of $1,000.
+For a producer, supplier, distributor, wholesaler, importer, or a compressed fuel retailer, the bond is computed in an amount akin to three times the monthly tax liability of the licensee rounded to the next higher multiple of $1,000.
 In the case of an exporter, the amount and duration of the bond shall be fixed by the department.
 Bonds amounts for all licensees cannot be less than these amounts: Motor vehicle fuels, diesel fuels or both ($20,000), Aircraft fuels ($10,000), Compressed fuel retailer ($1,000).

 How do I get a Kansas Taxable Fuel Bond?